CJ-2123/kh-bingo-generator/README.md

    2. "List Preview" will appear when a list is selected, showing how many objectives are in the list and whether or not it has icons
 2. Select a bingo mode and set applicable options
 3. (Optional) Enter a seed
-4. Click "Generate Game"
+4. Click "Generate Game" to generate a game board.
 5. A random seed will be generated if you didn't enter a seed, otherwise the seed you entered will be displayed as the current seed.
+   1. "Copy Game Link" will save the link to the board to your clipboard to save or share with others.
+   2. (The address bar in your browser is the same link as "Copy Game Link".)
-   1. "Copy Game Link" will save the game, settings, and seed to your clipboard to share with others.
+   3. "Copy Preset Link" will save the game, settings, and seed (if generated) to your clipboard to save or share with others.
-6. Click "Start Game" to display the board
+6. The board is initially hidden.
+Click to reveal it.

 **Controls:**